 Most processors can handle just about any workload you throw at them, given enough time.
-But faster processors (with more cores and / or faster clock speeds) chew through heavy workloads faster, which ultimately saves time.
+But faster CPUs (with more cores and / or faster clock speeds) chew through heavy workloads faster, which ultimately saves time.
 A processor that excels at gaming isn't always the best choice if your workload is more productivity-focused.
 In fact, as highly threaded CPUs become more common, gaming CPUs and work CPUs are increasingly disparate silicon beasts.
 So we've compiled a list of processors that represent the best bang for your buck in common productivity tasks.

 Quick Shopping Tips

 When choosing a non-gaming-focused CPU, consider the following:

 - Know the apps you use: If your apps take advantage of AMD's superior cores / threads per dollar, you might want to get an AMD chip.
 But if you're using lightly-threaded apps or Adobe products, Intel will perform better.